pubkey/rxdb/examples/flutter/README.md

 ## In JavaScript

-To use RxDB, you have to create a compatible JavaScript file that creates your `RxDatabase` and starts some connectors which are used by Flutter to communicate with the JavaScript RxDB database.
+To use RxDB, you have to create a compatible JavaScript file that creates your `RxDatabase` and starts some connectors which are used by Flutter to communicate with the JavaScript RxDB database via `setFlutterRxDatabaseConnector()`.

 Use the [index.js](./javascript/src/index.js) as a reference.